pisv/gethandly.wiki-playground/Home.md

 Probably the best way to tell you about Handly is to walk you through the development of an example.
 We'll use a simple Xtext-based language as the basis for the running example.
-While nothing in the Handly core depends on Xtext, going this way will be much easier for you to get started.
+While nothing in the Handly core depends on Xtext, going this way will be a bit easier for you to get started.
 The complete example is available as part of the Examples feature of Handly;
 see the plug-ins `org.eclipse.handly.examples.basic` and `org.eclipse.handly.examples.basic.ui`.

 This article is intended for implementers of Eclipse-based development tools for a programming language.
-We assume a familiarity with plug-in development and the Eclipse resource model, and also expect some architectural understanding of the core infrastructure of JDT, CDT or other similar Eclipse-based language tooling.
-That is, the text is not specifically about why you need a (handle-based) code model for your language or what the heck it is (although we hope to shed some light on these questions too).
-Rather, it's about how to implement one with Handly.
+We assume a familiarity with plug-in development and the Eclipse Platform resource model, and also expect some architectural understanding of the core infrastructure of Eclipse Java Development Tools (JDT) or of other similarly structured Eclipse-based tools such as Eclipse C/C++ Development Tooling (CDT).
+That is, the text is not specifically about why you would need a handle-based model defining, from your language's angle, a code-centric view on the underlying workspace, or what the heck it is (although we hope to shed some light on those questions too).
+Rather, it is about how to implement such a model with Handly.

 Let's start with description of our language called Foo.
 Here's its Xtext grammar: